optmai/opt4ml/chapter2.md

 nav_order: 3
 ---

-# Chapter 2: Introduction — Advanced Machine Learning
+## Introduction — Advanced Machine Learning

 > *All models fade, but principles endure!*

-## Abstract

 In this chapter, we first introduce the traditional empirical risk minimization (ERM) framework, using traditional label prediction problems to illustrate three components: loss functions, optimization algorithms, and generalization analysis.